CoquiCoders/beta-book/the_front-end_and_layout/README.md

 # The layout

 We were not satisfied with the landing page.
 We felt it was not telling the right story or engaging the audience in any way.
-We decided to try something new and tested in the upcoming trip to the island.
+We decided to try something new and tested in the trip to the island.

 We first built this landing page and realized after speaking to our friends from the Brigade the photo was not addressing the Puerto Ricans.
 It was associated to an American Business Owner and we needed to change that.